pry0cc/WebEdit/README.md

 WebEdit is a HTML5 text editor, that you run on your server.
 You'll see how it works.

+Its like, python -m http.server and a text editor had a baby, and their baby grew new limbs.

 #### Installation...

 Firstly clone the repo